ryanmosz/crypto-trading-sim/memory-bank/progress.md

 ## Current Status

-**Phase 4 (Scene Integration) is 80% complete!**
+**Phase 4 (Scene Integration) is 100% COMPLETE! 🎉**

-Just completed:
+All tasks completed:
 - ✅ Updated NowModeResultScene to use multiplayer API
 - ✅ Added game code display with copy-to-clipboard
 - ✅ Updated DashboardScene to show "Join Multiplayer" button
 - ✅ Enhanced JoinGameScene to allow code entry
 - ✅ Fixed CORS issue in update-active-games Edge Function

-Remaining in Phase 4:
+- ✅ Updated ActiveGameViewScene with multiplayer leaderboard

-- Update ActiveGameViewScene to show multiplayer leaderboard
+Key features implemented:

-Key fixes completed:
+- Game codes are case-sensitive (62^4 = 14.8M combinations)
-- Fixed case-insensitive game code search (now properly case-sensitive for 1.6M+ unique codes)
+- Only 5 cryptocurrencies tracked to conserve API usage
-- Limited price fetching to only 5 cryptocurrencies (BTC, ETH, BNB, SOL, XRP) to conserve API usage
+- Real-time leaderboard with auto-refresh
-- Fixed all initialization and loading order issues in test pages
+- Rank display with medals for top 3 players
-- Resolved favicon 404 errors
+- Current user highlighting in leaderboard

-**Ready to complete Phase 4 with ActiveGameViewScene update!**
+**Ready for full end-to-end testing!**

 ## Overall Status
 Phase 1 (Historical trading) and Phase 2 (Now mode) are 100% complete!
 All features are deployed and running in production with automated price updates.